feature-driven-architecture/spec/README.md

 ## Non-goals

-**Language and Franework** - it is language and framework agnostic.
+**Language and Framework** - it is language and framework agnostic.
 It leaves plenty of space to accommodate particular product needs and design decisions.

 **Data flow model** - it is data flow agnostic.
 Unidirectional, reactive, or actor data model doesn't matter as long as the principles are not broken.